 With that said, all of the hard work that's gone into solar-powered cars hasn't been a waste.
 The information that engineers have learned from building solar-powered cars has guided their work in other areas.
 This includes aiding in the development of smaller, more efficient solar arrays, as well as the development of solar panels that can be attached to gasoline-powered cars to increase their efficiency and decrease their fuel consumption.
 While solar-powered cars really aren't a possibility in the near future, there's no reason to completely write off the idea.
 With continued research, they may eventually become a more practical solution.

-For more information about solar power, solar-powered vehicles and other related topics, follow the links on the next page.
+For more information about solar power, solar-powered vehicles and other related topics, follow the links below.

 - Guilbaud, Antoine.
 "2009 Toyota Prius: Spy Report."
 Popular Mechanics.
 March 2007. http://www.popularmechanics.com/automotive/new_cars/4212545.html

 - Miller, Paul.
 "Cadillac Provoq is latest host for GM's E-Flex fuel cell powertrain."
 Engadget.com.
 January 9, 2008. http://www.engadget.com/2008/01/09/cadillac-provoq-is-latest-host-for-gms-e-flex-fuel-cell-powertr/

 - Olson, Geoff.
 "Sun may soon shine on solar-powered revolution."
 Vancouver Courier.
 August 29, 2008. http://www.canada.com/vancouvercourier/news/opinion/story.html?id=efcb05de-512e-478b-b315-994fc411fdbb

 - Stewart, Ben.
 "2009 Toyota Prius Plug-in Hybrid Prototype: Test Drive."
 Popular Mechanics.
 October 22, 2007. http://www.popularmechanics.com/automotive/new_cars/4227944.html